initialxy/initialxy-points/docs/PRD.md

 - [x] Passcode-based authentication for parents and children
 - [x] Two types of users: parents (admins) and children
 - [x] Parents can create tasks (single-use or perpetual) and define points for completion
-- [x] Parents can define rewards and their point values
+- [x] Parents can create rewards (single-use or perpetual) and define points for redemption
+- [x] Children can mark a task as completed
+- [x] Any parent can approve or reject task completions.
+When approved, points for the task will be added to the child
-- [x] Children can redeem rewards with points (requires parent approval)
+- [x] Children can redeem rewards with points
+- [x] Any parent can approve or reject reward redemptions.
+When approved, points for the reward will be deducted from the child
+- [x] Children's points can be manually added or deducted by any parent
 - [x] Points visibility for parents and children

 ### 2.2 Additional Features
-- [x] Notifications for task completion and reward redemption
+- [ ] Notifications for task completion and reward redemption
 - [x] Points history and activity log

 ## 3. User Stories